pandora-web-server/pandora-web-server/headers-module/README.md

 ## A note on duplicate header values

 This module does not support duplicate values for the same header name.
-Existing headers with the same name produced by previous handlers (e.g. received by from upstream server) will be overwritten.
+Existing headers with the same name produced by previous handlers (e.g. received from an upstream server) will be overwritten.
 Rule processing within the `custom` section also makes sure that only the most specific rule producing a particular header applies.